MarcVillain/YoutubeWordCatcher/README.md

 You can look at the code to edit some variables if necessary, or add your own data visualization.

-# TODO
+# Todo

-* Multithread the data extraction
+* Multithread data extraction
 * Manual clip sorter to remove false positives
 * Improve timestamps with SpeechRecognition plugin